What can we help you find?

 It is always recommended to keep a record of the financial information related to an inherited asset.
 This information will be required to determine your CGT obligations when it comes time to complete your tax return.

-If the deceased acquired the asset on or after 20 September 1985, generally you need a valuation report to show the current market value of the asset, details of all related costs they incurred by the deceased and any related costs incurred by the executor as part of the administration process.
+If the deceased acquired the asset on or after 20 September 1985, generally you need a valuation report to show the current market value of the asset, details of all related costs incurred by the deceased and any related costs incurred by the executor as part of the administration process.

-Tax is complicated – seek financial advice
+Tax is complicated.
+Seek financial advice

 The capital gains tax implications of a deceased estate are complicated.
 A properly administered estate is one that takes into account the assets of the estate and your financial situation.
 For more information on the key stages of estate administration, read our article ‘A guide to understanding estate administration’.